 - 1. Determine where to erect the horizontal shore. - After initial temporary shoring has been installed as needed, clear the area of debris. - A clearance of three to four feet wide is usually adequate. - 2.
-Measure and cut the wall plates & struts to the proper length. - Measure between the wall plates where the struts are to be installed, deducting the width of the wedges. - Place both wall plates next to each other and attach cleats and single 4x wedges to the wall plates just below where the struts will be installed. - If 4x wedge is not available, use 2x wedge on top of a 2x cleat, And nail with 5-16d. - Place the wall plates in the area that is to be shored, square and in line with each other and as plumb as possible by shimming any void spaces behind the wall plates. - 5.
+Measure and cut the wall plates & struts to the proper length. - Measure between the wall plates where the struts are to be installed, deducting the width of the wedges. - 3.
+Place both wall plates next to each other and attach 2 x 4 x 18" cleats and single 4x wedges to the wall plates w/ 5-16d each, just below where the struts will be installed. - If 4x wedge is not available, use 2x wedge on top of a 2x cleat, And nail with 5-16d. - 4.
+Place the wall plates in the area that is to be shored, square and in line with each other and as plumb as possible by shimming any void spaces behind the wall plates. - 5.
 Install the struts between the wall plates.
 Keep the struts in line and plumb with the wall plates. - Install a set of wedges horizontally between the Wall Plate and each Strut, then tap them together simultaneously until the struts are tight. - Toenail the wedges from top into wall plate.
-May need to use duplex nails for future adjustment. - Add 2 x 4 x 18" cleat from wall plate to strut (on top if possible) to secure wedges & strut.
-3-16d each end. - 7.
+May need to use duplex nails for future adjustment. - Add 2 x 4 x 14" cleats on top of struts at wedge end, and secure with 3-16d to strut plus 2-16d toenalis to Wall Plate. - 7.
 At non-wedge end of strut, place half gusset one side. - 8.
 If possible, attach the wall plates to the walls. (as for rakers) - 9.
 Attach the diagonal braces to each side of the horizontal shore when not used for access or egress. - The diagonal braces should be long enough to span entire length and be attached to both wall plates and each strut. - When used, diagonal braces should be installed in a "X" pattern on opposite sides of struts.
 5-16d each end.